Pierre Faveere Agate Geode Table Lamp

 Any type of light bulb can be used, not a specific one preferred.
 But a clear bulb gives always the most beautiful result on minerals.

 Manufacturer: Pierre Faveere, Belgium or France.

-Other versions: Pierre Faveere agate geode table lamps were made in several sizes and colours.
+Other versions: This Pierre Faveere agate geode table lamp exists in several sizes and colours.
 Made with minerals, corals, shells and so on.

-This Pierre Faveere agate geode table lamp has no label, but it is in all probability made by Pierre Faveere.
-He used the same brass and travertine parts as you can see on the left.
-No information to be found about him, but the name Faveere exists only in France and Belgium.
+This Pierre Faveere agate geode table lamp has no label, but it made by Pierre Faveere.
+He used the same brass and travertine/limestone parts as you can see on the left on a coral table lamp with a label.
+No information to be found about him or his company, but the name Faveere exists only in France and Belgium.

 Designers that worked with corals, fossils and minerals: Willy Daro, Jacques Duval Brasseur, Henri Fernandez, Maison Honoré (Richard Faure & Isabelle Faure), Lova Creation, Paul Moerenhout, Pierre Faveere, Mário J. Pires, Violette, Romeo Paris, Stan Usel, Isabelle Masson, Georges Mathias, and many others.

-In the beginning of the 1970s almost every lamp-company produced table lamps in this style.
+In the 1970s many lighting companies produced table lamps in this style.
 Often made in Italy, France and Belgium.

 Below are 100% genuine Willy Daro lamps, the pictures were taken from his sons website a couple of years ago.
 The website no longer exists.
 The company itself ended business in 1987.